×

 Other laws

-• Fair Trading Act: They must not mislead you, including in adverts or in contract terms (rules of the document you signed), eg your lender advertised an interest rate of 4%, but when your mortgage starts a 6% interest is charged.
+• Fair Trading Act: Lenders and brokers must not mislead you, including in adverts or in contract terms (rules of the document you signed).
+For example, your lender advertised an interest rate of 4%, but when your mortgage starts a 6% interest is charged.

-• Consumer Guarantees Act: They must not provide sub-standard services, eg they need to use a reasonable level of care and skill, and complete your work in a timely way.
+• Consumer Guarantees Act: Lenders and brokers must not provide sub-standard services.
+For example, they need to use a reasonable level of care and skill and complete your work in a timely way.

 Fair Trading Act